How do I check my coil threads?

 Expulsion can happen in up to 1 in 20 women, most commonly within the first 3 months after fitting, or sometimes up to a year.
 The coil can also move up or down, lessening it’s contraceptive effect, and even perforate (make a hole) through the wall of the uterus.
 This is rare, but can happen in about 1 in 1000 coil fittings.

-Feeling your coil threads is therefore a really important way to check in with your coil and get to know your body.
+Feeling your coil threads is therefore a really important way to check your coil and get to know your body.
 It really isn’t that bad and only similar to inserting a tampon or menstrual cup.
 Here is our ‘how to guide’.

 When should I check?

 After you’ve had the coil fitted (and we hope you’ve had a comfortable experience!) you should check the threads 4 weeks after.
-Doctors used to get everybody to return for an examination 4-6 weeks after a fitting, but now we recommend self checks because it’s easy, you don’t have to miss work and, well, COVID happened.

 How to check coil threads